Rsivamani/Web-Scraping-with-Python-Extract-and-Analyze-Real-Website-Data-Using-Pandas/README.md

 1. **Sending HTTP Requests**: Fetching the webpage's HTML content.
 2. **Parsing HTML with BeautifulSoup**: Extracting relevant data from the HTML structure.
 3. **Data Cleaning and Structuring**: Using Pandas to clean and organize the data for analysis.
-4. **Data Analysis**: Performing analysis on the collected data, such as counting, categorization, or data visualization.

-The Jupyter notebook contains detailed step-by-step instructions and code, making it an excellent resource for beginners to intermediate Python users.

 ## ⚡ Features